Indonesia’s Super Trees in the Fight Against Climate Change

 Mangroves are found in coastal regions in tropical and subtropical climates.
 They thrive in saline water and muddy soil, and can withstand high temperatures and tides.

-With approximately 2.8 million hectares of mangrove forest, Indonesia has more mangrove forests than any other country on Earth, making up approximately 23% percent of the world’s mangrove forest.
+With approximately 2.8 million hectares of mangrove forest (that’s about 42 times the size of Jakarta!), Indonesia has more mangrove forests than any other country on Earth, making up approximately 23% percent of the world’s mangrove forest.

 Why are they important?